AgnosPCB/documentation/docs/FAQ.md

     However, while not optimized for THT components, the AOI system can still be used for such components.
 It can aid in detecting displacements, incorrect polarity, flipping, or incorrect placement of THT components.

-??? question "How can I use the camera to take reference and UUI pictures in the inspection tool software? "
+??? question "How can I use the camera to take REFERENCE and UUI pictures with the inspection tool software? "

     The current Windows version does not support camera control as it has driver issues and was designed just for testing the capabilities of the AOI system.
 The official version is based on Linux and supports camera control, barcode reading and report generation.